EncoreDigitalGroup/filament-helpers/README.md

 - The `fluent()` method has been added:
     - As the name suggests, this method does not automatically render the component.
 You can make your adjustments using the provided methods.
 Once you are finished making adjustments, you can call `render()` to render the component.

+### Upgrading to v2

+The only change between v1 and v2 is a slight namespace change. v1 used `EncoreDigitalGroup\FilamentHelpers`. v2 now uses `EncoreDigitalGroup\Filament\Helpers`.
+This change was made to make this package consistent with other packages Encore Digital Group has.
+A simple find and replace will work for this upgrade as there are no other changes, breaking or otherwise, in this release.

 ### Usage